+The work of Georges Braque features predominantly Fauvist and Cubist paintings, with his career providing a significant influence on the direction of 20th century art.
+Whilst the artist's occasional journeys into offshoots of impressionism brought bright colour, he was most productive with sombre cubist art which reflected the troubled times of that era.
 The early work of Braque was impressionist-based, inspired by the influential work of artists like Paul Cezanne, Claude Monet and Edouard Manet.
 It was to be the foundation of his skillset, before he later moved on to Fauvism and Cubism.